SakshaBhandary/first_repo/README.md

 # First_Repo

-This is my first repository, where I just learnt to create repositories and branches.
+This is my first repository, where I learnt to create repositories and branches.